Seneca-ICTOER/OPS245/docs/A-Labs/lab7.md

 **Don't save copies of rules that libvirtd will auto-add every boot.**

-When the libvirtd service starts on debhost it adds some rules to iptables to allow the machines in your virtual network communicate with each other and the outside world.
+When the _libvirtd_ service starts on debhost it adds some rules to iptables to allow the machines in your virtual network communicate with each other and the outside world.
 We don't want to include these rules in our configuration because it will cause the rules to be loaded twice.
 This won't actually break anything, but it does clutter up your iptables and make them harder to read.
 Before you continue with this investigation, confirm that there are no rules currently loaded.

 **Perform the following steps:**

 1. Make sure that no rules are currently loaded
 2. Set the default **policy** for both the **INPUT** and **FORWARD** chains to **DROP**
-3. Append rules to the **INPUT** chain that allow SSH traffic from your debhost external facing nic and from the **192.168.245.0/24** network.
+3. Append rules to the **INPUT** chain that allow SSH traffic from the **192.168.245.0/24** network.
+4. Append rules to the **INPUT** chain that allow SSH traffic from your _**debhost external facing nic**_.
-4. Append a rule to the **INPUT** chain to allow **icmp** traffic from your **192.168.245.0/24** network.
+5. Append a rule to the **INPUT** chain to allow **icmp** traffic from your **192.168.245.0/24** network.
-5. Append a rule to the **INPUT** chain to allow all traffic to the **lo** (loopback) interface.
+6. Append a rule to the **INPUT** chain to allow all traffic to the **lo** (loopback) interface.
-6. Append a rule to the **INPUT** chain to allow all traffic that is **RELATED**/**ESTABLISHED**.
+7. Append a rule to the **INPUT** chain to allow all traffic that is **RELATED**/**ESTABLISHED**.
-7. List the **INPUT** chain.
-It should look similar to this
+8. List the **INPUT** chain.
+It should look similar to this:

 ![iptables3](/img/iptables3.png)

-8. Test your rules by doing the following:
+9. Test your rules by doing the following:

 - ssh from your classmate's **debhost** to the external ip address of **debhost**
 - Open Firefox on **debhost** and connect to a website on the Internet